percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/partial_backups.rst

    There is only one caveat about partial backups: do not copy back the prepared backup.
 Restoring partial backups should be done by importing the tables, not by using the :option:`--copy-back` option.
-Although there are some scenarios where restoring can be done by copying back the files, this may be lead to database inconsistencies in many cases and it is not the recommended way to do it.
+Although there are some scenarios where restoring can be done by copying back the files, this may lead to database inconsistencies in many cases.

 For the purposes of this manual page, we will assume that there is a database named ``test`` which contains tables named ``t1`` and ``t2``.